OpenNMT/opennmt.github.io/FAQ.md

 ### Why should I use OpenNMT?

 OpenNMT has been successfully used in [many research and industry applications](/publications).
-It is now a robust and complete ecosystem for machine translation.
+It is now a robust and complete ecosystem for machine translation and related tasks.

 Here are some reasons to use OpenNMT: